PseudoDevs/IamGhost/abcmd7.md

-Last updated: 2024-04-05 08:46:34
+Last updated: 2024-04-05 08:47:07
-Random Quote: Whisky's good proofing water.
-Tells you who's real and who isn't. - Thomas Shelby
+Random Quote: I'm a Mandalorian.
+Weapons are part of my religion. - Din Djarin